cblanquera/mcp/docs/testing/Chai-Testing-Style-Guide.md

-# Unit Testing Best Practices Woth Mocha + Chai + TypeScript
+# Unit Testing Style Guide With Mocha + Chai + TypeScript

 Authoritative guidance for writing **unit tests** with **Mocha + Chai** in a **TypeScript** codebase.
 Focus on clarity, determinism, and type safety. **Never use `any`; if unavoidable, use `unknown` and narrow.**